tytydraco/yessleep/out/I_cant_feel_pain.md

 No cuts or bruises.
 No indication that anything was wrong.

-I forced a smile, bearing my teeth.
+I forced a smile, baring my teeth.
 My implants were still intact.

 Grabbing my razor from the edge of the sink, I gently swiped it horizontally over the back of my hand.
 A thin little line appeared, and several drops of blood oozed out.